IRS Appeals Process

 In this article we will discuss the Appeals Process of the Internal Revenue Service and the benefits that appeals can provide when dealing with the IRS.

-Let’s begin with the people at the IRS who can help you with a problem.
+Let’s begin with the IRS employees who can help you with a problem.

-Settlement Officers are the appeals professionals at the IRS who handle collection matters.
-Most, if not all, Settlement Officers served as Revenue Officers prior to joining IRS Appeals.
-They are usually bright, talented and dedicated employees.
+Settlement Officers or Appeals Officers are the appeals professionals at the IRS who handle collection matters at the independent office of appeals.
+Most, if not all, Settlement Officers and Appeals Officers served as Revenue Officers prior to joining IRS Appeals.
+They are usually bright, talented and dedicated employees with a strong understanding of tax law.

 What is the Fastest Way to Speak with an IRS Agent?

-The IRS phone lines are notoriously backed up.
+The IRS office phone lines are notoriously backed up.
 Callers should anticipate waits of up to several hours.
-And it is not an uncommon to experience a dropped call after a very long wait.
+And it is not an uncommon to experience a dropped call with an IRS office after a very long wait.

-CPAs have a special priority service line that they can use to get to a Revenue Officer or other IRS Agent.
+CPAs have a special priority service line that they can use to get to a Revenue Officer or other IRS Agent at the IRS office.
 Although the taxpayer will probably have to pay for the time of the CPA to handle the matter, this remains the fastest way to speak with an IRS Agent.

 IRS Final Notice of Intent to Levy